dchen376/Back-end-Application-Development-Capstone-Project/README.md

 - create a data model and use Django migration tool to create the tables and relationships
 - create controllers to implement business logic to send appropriate data to the provided templates

+## M4 - Deploy your application and services

+- intro to serverless with code engine
+- deploy your application and services